znalazca/TechAnalysis/README.txt

 It does not have any 3-rd party components.

-This project is considered as alpha so it is buggy.
+This project is considered as alpha.
 Also I gave it up long time ago when Windows CE died completely.
 Currently it just is a demonstration of plugin-based application design.

-Yahoo Finence API is not supported for a long time but project includes some source files with quotes data so charts may be build.
+Yahoo Finance API is not supported for a long time but project includes some source files with quotes data so charts may be build.

 If you want to build an expression tree use ParseProject parser.